hskoo656/Ncd-Long-Range-Temperature-and-Humidity-Sensor-with-Node-Red/README.md

 - [IoT Long Range Wireless Temperature Humidity Sensor](https://store.ncd.io/product/industrial-long-range-wireless-temperature-humidity-sensor/) with power source Battery Or External DC.
 - [Zigmo/Router for PC](https://store.ncd.io/product/900hp-s3b-long-range-wireless-mesh-modem-with-usb-interface/)
 - PC/Laptop with an OS installed or Any IoT Embedded Device
+# Steps to install NODE-RED
 Now that you have sensors running, we need a way to do something useful with that data.
-In the past your options tended to be either A) Hire a developer, or B) Use some proprietary software that probably costs additional money on top of the hardware you’ve already purchased.
-Our dislike of these options is largely what led us to start building for Node-RED.
-If you’ve never used it before, I have great news!
-It’s free, open source, and simple.
-It works on Windows, Linux and Mac, and is constantly being developed and improved.
-Seeing no need to reinvent the wheel, I’ll point you to the excellent documentation already available for [Installing Node-RED](https://nodered.org/docs/getting-started/installation).
-Once that’s done, you’ll need to enter your command line, or Power Shell for Windows users, navigate to the directory Node-RED is installed in, and type “npm i ncd-red-wireless node-red-dashboard“.
+- First of all you'll have to install [Node-RED](https://nodered.org/docs/getting-started/installation).
+- Once that’s done, you’ll need to enter your command line, or Power Shell for Windows users, navigate to the directory Node-RED is installed in.
+- Now type **“npm i ncd-red-wireless node-red-dashboard“**.
 This will install the nodes required to receive data from your wireless sensors and you can start Node-RED once this is done.

 # Setting up the nodes
 ![alt tag](https://github.com/rjrajbir/Ncd-Long-Range-Temperature-and-Pressure-Sensor-with-Node-Red/blob/master/wnode.JPG)